JackieG19/GitCommands/git102/README.md

     - if you like the new feature and the code is stable then you can merge it to the master branch
     - if everything goes wrong in this new branch you've tested and messes the code up or doesn't work you can delete this branch
     - the delete branch will not affect the master branch and the stable version of code will not be touched

+- *Merging Branches*
+    - will combine multiple sequences of commits into the master branch
+    - it will create a new "merge commit" that combines the changes of each queued merge commit sequence